Bitter:Sweet

-Bitter:Sweet is an American trip hop duo with jazz-like influences from Los Angeles, California.
-The band is composed of Shana Halligan, who provides vocals and lyrics and composes the songs, and Kiran Shahani, who produces and composes the songs.
+Bitter:Sweet is an American trip hop band with jazz-like influences from Los Angeles, California.
+Shana Halligan provides vocals, lyrics and composes the songs, while collaborating with a myriad of notable producers of various genres.

 History

 They have been listed on the Top 10 on the iTunes Store electronic chart and have been placed on radio station KCRW's Top 5 Most Requested CD for the week of March 20, 2006.
 Additionally, they have been featured on the soundtrack of The Devil Wears Prada, in Episode 2 ("I Am a Tree") of Season 3 of Grey's Anatomy, in Episode 7 ("The Ringer") of Season 1 of Moonlight, in Episode 1 ("Pilot") of Lipstick Jungle, in Episode 17 ("Sleeper") of Season 7 of Smallville, in Episode 13 ("Betrayed") of Season 7 of Law and Order: Criminal Intent, the advertisements for Samantha Who? and Victoria's Secret (featuring the track "Dirty Laundry"), in the movies Because I Said So and Shoot 'Em Up, in a Zune advertisement (and the device itself), and also placed on MSN's list for "Ones to Watch".
 The song "Dirty Laundry" also appears on a commercial for the show "Greek" in the United Arab Emirates.
 A snippet of their single, "I Get What I Want," appears at the end of an episode of "Castle" (Season 1, Episode 9).

 The band was formed when Halligan answered an ad listed on Craigslist for a singer posted by Rick Torres and Kiran Shahani, who had previously founded the Supreme Beings of Leisure.
 Their 11-track debut album, The Mating Game, was released April 4, 2006, under Quango Music Group.

 In early 2007, Bitter:Sweet's The Mating Game won in The 6th Annual Independent Music Awards for Best Pop/Rock Album.
 In summer of 2007, Bitter:Sweet released The Remix Game, featuring reworked versions of tracks from The Mating Game by producers such as Thievery Corporation, Fort Knox Five, Jed Smith and Skeewiff.
 These tracks were previously available only on vinyl, or unreleased.